dikshitakambri/Drum-kit/README.md

 <h1>Drum Kit 🥁</h1>

-<p>In this Drum kit, there are 7 buttons and whenever you click on any button or press mentioned key
+<p>In this simple website of Drum kit, there are 7 buttons and whenever you click on any button
-   then it will produces sound.🎼</p>
+ or press mentioned key, then it will produces sound.🎼</p>

 <h4>Languages Used</h4>
 <ul>